demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

 ## Interior

 - `DoorLightColors` - The light shining behind the entrance doors (on factory and mineshaft) will change color depending on the current moon and weather conditions.
+- `PowerOffBreakerBox` - Turns off the light on the breaker box when the apparatus gets unplugged.

+## Interior - Manor

+- `PowerOffWindows` - Turns off the "fake windows" when the breaker box is turned off.

 ## Interior - Mineshaft